SERVICES AND RATES

 Coaching50 Minute Session

-- Can be held by telephone or video
+- Can be held in office, by telephone or video

 How much does therapy cost?

-Sessions are $150.00 per 50-minute hour.
+Sessions are $200 per 50-minute hour.
 I offer multi-session counseling packages which can reduce your costs.
-My counseling office offers a few reduced-fee spots for clients who qualify, as well as military and student discounts.
+My counseling office offers a few reduced-fee (sliding scale) spots for clients who qualify, as well as pre-licensed, military, and student discounts.
 If you would like to work with me but are concerned about making counseling affordable, let me know.
 I’ll work with you to help you get the services you need.

 *Packages must be used within 6 months of purchase.